univec-ai/postvec/web/docs/reference/cli.md

 | `--ninference-path DIR` | Diagnose an env-supplied root without writing it |
 | `--tls extension-compatible\|strict` | Self-signed tolerance vs a trusted chain |

-`doctor` is read-only, does not run inference, and does not call `refresh_models()`.
+`doctor` is read-only.
+It does not run inference and does not call `refresh_models()`.

 ## `uninstall`